firecat53/dockerfiles/syncthing_discovery/README.rst

 Docker Syncthing Discovery Server
 =================================

-This is a Dockerfile to set up a self-hosted Syncthing global discovery server.
+This is a Dockerfile to set up a self-hosted Syncthing global discovery server using the latest git build.

 Build
 -----